IKEA-Hemsaker-51

 Slide24

-HEMSMART – Scan your home to get an instant quote and safety score
+HEMSMART: scan your home for an instant quote and safety score.

 “We’re really proud of how it reflects the IKEA look and feel.
 It uses straight-talking language and connects naturally to the brand in a way customers understand and trust.”